-Students may not park on Giddings Circle, Pawling Circle, Anderson West, Infirmary lot, Meetinghouse, or other lots identified by signage as faculty/staff between the hours of 7:00 am and 5:00 pm Monday through Friday.
+All students who plan to park in designated Georgetown College parking lots are required to register their vehicle (including motorcycles) with campus safety.
+All college parking lots require a current parking decal, which costs \$100 for the entire year.
+More information about GC parking permits may be found at www.georgetowncollege.edu/safety/parking-permits or other lots identified by signage as faculty/staff between the hours of 7:00 am and 5:00 pm Monday through Friday.
 Parking is not permitted in any fire lane, loading zone, marked tow zones, any grass area, or at any time on sidewalks or in specifically reserved spaces such as handicapped, RD, or the President.
 Parking on yellow lines, fire lanes, or in any restricted areas with the hazard lights flashing will not prevent you from receiving a citation.
 No vehicles are permitted in the Mill's Quad area without authorization.